AverageCakeSlice/Persona-5-Royal-Differences/Prologue_to_5-2.md

 * Confidant abilities that carry over from the previous game now have more descriptive text. (i.e. Ryuji's "Punk Talk" ability now specifies that it only works on _upbeat_-type shadows.)
 * Pressing R2 on a piece of equipment that has a passive ability or modifier will show a more detailed description of said effect.
 * There is now a new effect that indicates when a party member has been powered-up by a baton pass.
 It will change color from red->yellow->blue for each successive pass.
+* During combat, there are new status indicators by a shadow's name that show all of their current buffs and debuffs.
 * Instead of just auto-healing the group, pressing square while in a palace now gives the player the option to quickly use some common infiltration tools like smokescreens, Goho-M's, and Calming Aromas.
 * You can now target specific enemies and points of cover by using the d-pad while hiding.
 * Map scrolling speed has been increased significantly.